Raw food recipe from The Raw Food Revolution Diet is the answer to the raw vegan dilemna - how can I live without mayonnaise?

 Reduce the salt and seasonings to 1/4 tsp each, and add more at the end to taste.
 If your mayo seems too tart, add another date, or a tsp of raw agave syrup.

-I didn't have white pepper, so I used black pepper.
-It has a stronger flavor, and it makes little black specks in the mayonnaise.
+I didn't have white pepper, so I used black pepper, which isn't as sharp, and makes little black specks in the mayo.
 Oh well!

 I used hemp oil instead of flax oil - also good for Omega 3s.
 If you don't have either, just use olive oil.
 Both hemp & flax oil are expensive, but nice to have for the Essential Fatty Acids.
 Buy and store them refrigerated, as they go rancid easily.